Lyon77/personal_website/README.md

-# personal_website
+# personal_website - Deprecated.
+New repository has been created
 Place to keep the HTML, CSS, and JavaScript for my files.
-The Website is at http://www.prism.gatech.edu/~rli342/